w3c/wai-people-use-web/_people-use-web/user-stories-nine.md

 : **Problem:** I often lose my place on websites.
 Sometimes I follow several links and it's not what I'm looking for.
 I can use the back button to go back page by page but I still get lost.
 : **Works well:** A breadcrumb at the top of each page that shows my path through the site keeps me on track, plus it helps me get back to the home page really quickly.

+Login page
+: **Problem:** I have accounts with so many different websites that sometimes I forget my password.
+: **Works well:** An option to remember my password for this site and a means of resetting my password if I need to.

 ## Related WAI resources

 * Use case: [Gopal: A Retired Lawyer with Dementia](https://www.w3.org/TR/coga-usable/#gopal-a-retired-lawyer-with-dementia)